Permafrost/Tundra/readme.md

 #### File

+    # atomically creates a new, empty file
+    tundra.file:create($file)

+    # returns true if the file can be executed
+    tundra.file:executable($file)

+    # returns true if the file exists and is a file
+    tundra.file:exists($file)

+    # returns the length of the given file in bytes
+    tundra.file:length($file)

+    # returns the canonical file: URI that represents the given file
+    tundra.file:normalize($file)

+    # opens a file for reading, appending, or writing, and calls the given service
+    # passing the resulting $stream file stream object
+    tundra.file:open($file, $mode, $service, $pipeline)

+    # reads a file in full, returning the content as either a byte array or string
+    tundra.file:read($file, $mode, $encoding)

+    # returns true if the file can be read
+    tundra.file:readable($file)

+    # deletes the given file
+    tundra.file:remove($file)

+    # renames the source file to the target name
+    tundra.file:rename($file.source, $file.target)

+    # updates the modified time, or creates a new file if it doesn't already exist
+    tundra.file:touch($file)

 	# determines the mime type for the given file name or file URI; Integration Server
 	# file extension to mime type mappings are defined in the file ./lib/mime.types;
 	# if the mime type cannot be found, it defaults to the type for arbitrary binary
 	# data: application/octet-stream.
 	# refer: <http://en.wikipedia.org/wiki/Internet_media_type>
 	tundra.file:type($file)

+    # returns true if the file can be written to
+    tundra.file:writable($file)

+    # writes or appends data (provided as a string, byte array or input stream) to
+    # the given file
+    tundra.file:write($file, $mode, $content, $encoding)

 #### ID